 When the awarding authority determines that a listed subcontractor is not a responsible contractor.

+-

 Prior to the approval of the prime contractor's request for substitution, the City shall give notice, in writing, to the listed subcontractor, of the prime contractor's request for substitution and/or the reason for such request.
 Such notice shall be served by certified or registered mail to the last known address of the subcontractor.
 The subcontractor who has been so notified shall have five (5) working days in which to submit to the City written objections to the substitution.
 Failure to file such written objection shall constitute the subcontractor’s consent to the substitution.